-Planner estimates have already been discussed on this blog in my previous posting and also in some posting before that.
-A couple of years ago I stumbled over an interesting issue which is commonly known as “cross correlation”.
+Planner estimates have already been discussed on this blog in my previous post, and also in some posts before that.
+A couple of years ago, I stumbled across an interesting issue, which is commonly known as “cross correlation”.

 Let us consider the following example: